eliumoraes/novelToSpeech/README.md

 ```bash
 pip install -r requirements.txt
 ```

 *Note: `tkinter` comes pre-installed with Python.
-If you encounter issues with `tkinter`, ensure your Python installation includes it by running `python -m tkinter`.
+If you encounter issues with `tkinter`, ensure your Python installation includes it by running `python -m tkinter` on Windows or `python3 -m tkinter` on Linux.
 On Linux, if `tkinter` is missing, install it via your package manager, e.g., `sudo apt-get install python3-tk`.*

 3. **How to Run**
 - Navigate to the project directory: